homecoded/ImpUnit/README.md

 ------------------

 Since you never know when an asynchronous test is finished, they are handled aside from synchronous tests.
-To work with asynchronous tests you can use callbacks that you can define in your test and pass on to ImpUnit.
-They will be altered in a way that ImpUnit is later able to identify where to which test the callback belongs.
+To work with asynchronous tests you can use callbacks.
+Define them in your test and pass on to ImpUnit.
+They will be altered in a way that ImpUnit is later able to identify to which test the callback belongs.

-Here is sample definition of an asynchronous test :
+Here is a sample definition of an asynchronous test :

 	var testsuite = {
         _testAsync : function () {
 			var asynchCallback = impunit.asyncCallback(function () {
 				impunit.assertTrue(false, "The async test failed");